-- Terminal boxes must be regularly checked for tightness, undamaged insulation, and tight terminal connections. - If dust or humidity have infiltrated the terminal box, this should be cleaned and dried (particularly the insulators). - Check all the seals and sealing surfaces and address the cause of the leakiness.

-- Check the insulators, connectors and cable connections in the terminal box. - Replace any damaged components.
+- Terminal boxes must be regularly checked for tightness, undamaged insulation, and tight terminal connections. - If dust or humidity have infiltrated the terminal box, this should be cleaned and dried (particularly the insulators).
+Check all the seals and sealing surfaces and address the cause of the leakiness. - Check the insulators, connectors and cable connections in the terminal box. - Replace the damaged components if necessary.